 One of my favorite animals is always the penguins.
 I love how they waddle around.
 Taking pics through glass doesn’t always produce the best shots, but I couldn’t not post these two.

 Another favorite is the giraffes.
 These guys are so tall.
 At birth they can be as tall as 6 foot and at full-grown, a female can be 16 foot and a male 18 foot.
 I had never put a number with the height, but when you do, that is really tall.

 You could feed the giraffe for $5.00, but after watching that long tongue reach out and grab lettuce from the staff there was no way I was putting my hand anywhere near that mouth.

-One of the most majestic animals to me was the elephants.
-They were so big and beautiful.
+One of the most majestic animals to me were the elephants.
+They are so big and beautiful.